RobertWilliamsCymro/learn-wagtail-static-website/README.md

 - start virtual env using `pyenv activate <venv_name>` cmd
 - deactivate virtual env using `pyenv deactivate` cmd

+### Atlas Template
+source for static webpages: [Atlas - free TailwindCSS personal blog template](https://redpixelthemes.com/templates/atlas/)

 ### TL;DR Summary of Learnings
+- using the Atlas website static template
-- set up local environment and create new wagtail app `atlas` from scratch
+- set up local environment
+- create new wagtail app `atlas` from scratch
   -  Note:
-    - no models.py file exists in the atlas app, it only exists in the default home, search, and other support apps e.g blog
+    - no `models.py` file exists in the atlas app, it only exists in the default `home`, `search`, and other support apps e.g `blog`
-    - the settings directory has all of the configuration for the atlas app
+    - the settings directory has all of the configuration for the `atlas` app
 - edit `atlas` app by modifying `templates/base.html` template page.
-- copy paste HTML and tailwind code for homepage into *home* app  `templates/home/home_page.html` with hard coded content
+- copy paste HTML and tailwind code for homepage into `home` app  `templates/home/home_page.html` with hard coded content
 - create new `site_settings` app and register code blocks in `site_settings/models.py` to be served on all webpages from `atlas/templates/base.html`
 - personalise wagtail default home_page to your wagtail content and inject into `home/../home_page.html` template
 - create new `blog` app and set up `blog index` page, `blog` page and use a StreamField and StructBlock to mix and match content types in the body